 What To Do After a Sexual Assault

-Remember that you have just experienced a trauma; you need to be with others.
+Remember that you have just experienced a traumatic event; you need to be with others.
 Reach out to those whom you trust and care for you.
 Do not blame yourself.
 The assault is not your fault and you are in no way responsible.
 Give yourself permission to feel sad or angry and share your feelings with others.
 You're normal and are having normal reactions-don't label yourself crazy.
 Do not resort to drugs or alcohol to numb or relieve the pain.
 Help is out there.
 Just ask for it.

 We realize that for many persons, being a victim or witness to a crime is their first experience with the criminal and juvenile justice systems.
 As a victim or witness, you have certain rights within the system.
 The following information is being provided to you to assist you with questions you may have regarding those rights.
 For further information regarding these rights, please contact the State Attorney's Office (SAO) and/or the appropriate law enforcement agency (LEA) handling your case.